Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

 \begin{proof}[Proof of Theorem~\ref{almost-proper-mapping}]

 {\it Step 0.
-Reduction to the case of bounded below derived categories:} We note that $f_*$ always has bounded cohomological dimension on $\mathbf{Mod}_X^{\qc}$.
-Indeed, for any $\F \in \mathbf{Mod}_X^{\qc}$ on a separated scheme $X$, we can compute $\rm{H}^i(X, \F)$ by the {\it alternating} \v{C}ech complex for some finite covering of $X$ by affines.
+Reduction to the case of bounded below derived categories:} We note that $f_*$ has a bounded cohomological dimension on $\mathbf{Mod}_X^{\qc}$.
+Indeed, for any quasi-compact separated scheme $X$ and $\F \in \mathbf{Mod}_X^{\qc}$, we can compute $\rm{H}^i(X, \F)$ via the {\it alternating} \v{C}ech complex for some finite affine covering of $X$.
 Therefore, if $X$ can be covered by $N$ affines, the functor $f_*$ restricted to $\mathbf{Mod}_X^{\qc}$ has cohomological dimension at most $N$.